 To avoid misjudging workloads, you can:

-• Use a dedicated resource management tool to assess work volume and complexity: Feliciano finds it significantly easier to determine each person’s workload with Float providing a granular view of work allocations and their durations—much more effective than just looking at tickets in a project management tool!
+- Use a dedicated resource management tool to assess work volume and complexity: Feliciano finds it significantly easier to determine each person’s workload with Float providing a granular view of work allocations and their durations—much more effective than just looking at tickets in a project management tool!

-• Ask questions: speak with team leads and team members to understand each task’s complexity and time requirements.
+- Ask questions: speak with team leads and team members to understand each task’s complexity and time requirements.
 Those who do and manage the work can provide a clearer picture of the effort needed.

-• Review historical data: use a feature like the Reports tab in Float to analyze how long similar tasks have taken and how complex they were.
+- Review historical data: use a feature like the Reports tab in Float to analyze how long similar tasks have taken and how complex they were.
 This data can reveal that single tasks might occupy more of your team’s time than several simpler ones.

-7. Provide opportunities to help your team expand their skills
+7. Provide upskill opportunities to your team

 Jason Fisher, Co-Founder and Global Studio Director of Flight Story, a marketing and communications company, ensures that his team members keep growing by encouraging them to pursue work-related curiosities.